bonedaddy/blog/content/blog/ipfs/posts/impending-failure-ipfs-part-1.md

 # Summary

-In short I think the future outlook for IPFS as a better HTTP and even a replacement of it is extremely bleak.
-For a variety of reasons
+In short I think the future outlook for IPFS as a better HTTP and even a replacement of it is extremely bleak, however it will have an impact on the technology world by having created products such as libp2p, multiformats, etc...

+Subsequent posts in this series will expand the statements I have made as well as given new ones.
+If you stayed around this long thanks for reading.
+See you in the next one.